gabrieldemian/nemorosa/README.md

 - **Web Server Mode**: HTTP API and webhook support for integration with other tools and automation
   - **Scheduled Jobs**: Automated search and cleanup tasks with configurable intervals
   - **Announce Matching**: Automatically matches cross-seeds from IRC announces or RSS feeds by processing torrent announces from autobrr.
-  - **Triggering Searches**: Enables immediate cross-seed searches when torrents finish downloading by adding on-completion scripts to your torrent client that call Nemorosa's HTTP API.
+  - **Triggering Searches**: Enables immediate cross-seed searches when torrents finish downloading by adding on-completion scripts to your torrent client that call nemorosa's HTTP API.
 - **Smart Retry System**: Automatically retry failed downloads and track undownloaded torrents
 - **Multi-Client Support**: Works with Transmission, qBittorrent, and Deluge